code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 # Adding Server HTTP Header Logging

-Similar to the client we create an CustomEndpointInterceptor which implements the `EndpointInterceptor` interface.
+For the server-side we create an `CustomEndpointInterceptor` which implements the `EndpointInterceptor` interface.
+We add the `logMessage()` method to the request and response processing flows respectively.

+> Note that `true` needs to be returned on each handle method otherwise the processing is interrupted.

 ``` java
 package com.codenotfound.ws.interceptor;